 - magnifying lens

 If you are working with a number of children, you may want to create small groups to work together.
-Ask for volunteers as the "worm wrangler" to help keep the worm on the plate for each group.
-Give each group a plate with a moist paper towel on it, plus a paper to record their observations.
+Ask for volunteers to serve as the “worm wrangler” to help keep the worm on the plate for each group.
+Give each group a plate with a moist paper towel on it, plus paper to record their observations.
 Gently set an earthworm on the moist toweling and let the children observe them.

 Look at your earthworm closely.

 - Which end is the front end?
 How can you tell?

 - Is the top different from the bottom?

 - How does it feel when you touch it? (gently)